lautta/mcc/README.md

 - For example, to run all algorithms on Amount.txt, run the command: python mcc.py all Amount.txt
 - This will create a new file everytime<br><br>

-- Each algorithm can be indivually processed by using the name instead of all
+- Each algorithm can be individually processed by using the name instead of all
 - For example, to run changeslow on Amount.txt, run the command: python mcc.py changeslow Amount.txt
 - This will create a new file if one does not exist or append the results to the existing file<br><br>